 - ApexSQL Audit provides full solution for the reporting on the audited data.
 Users can opt to run one of many out-of-the-box reports that are integrated in the application, and use a variety of available filters to create highly-specialized reports.
 In addition, ApexSQL Audit allows full customization of reports by utilizing logical conditioning wrapped inside the user-friendly GUI, which means that there is almost no limit on how granular or precise the custom report can be – there is no limit to number of the conditions that can be used.
 Reports can be saved for any future usage.

 - Change Data Capture repository tables cannot be automatically archived and this will require additional efforts once the tables overgrow their environment and need to be moved to another SQL Server or some storage network drive.
 Furthermore, since the repository tables are decentralized, every table must be individually administered.
-Another limitation of this decentralized system is the access to the stored data – no sorting or easy-to-use mechanism are available, and accessing multiple archived table repositories can be high time-investing job.
+Another limitation of this decentralized system is the access to the stored data – no sorting or easy-to-use mechanism are available, and accessing multiple archived table repositories can be a high time-investing job.

 - ApexSQL Audit has full archiving mechanisms available, and the central repository database archive is created with a single click on the archiving option – fresh database will store all newly audited data, and archived repository can be taken offline and stored where ever the user’s needs dictate.
 Furthermore, archive can be directly added as the source for the reports via GUI which makes it easy to work with numerous archives.

 - Change Data Capture does not have out-of-the-box reporting mechanisms that will alert on a specific data change event.
 While SQL Agent can be used to alert on a specific event (e.g. delete), advanced alerting is not available (and this requires some SQL Agent knowledge).